molily/molily.de/_posts/2019-02-03-testing-angular.md

 How can we ensure that the fake is up-to-date with the original?
 How can we ensure the equivalence of original and fake in the long run and prevent any possible divergence?

-We can use TypeScript to enforce that the fake has a matching type.
+We can use TypeScript to **enforce that the fake has a matching type**.
 The fake needs to be strictly typed.
 The fake’s type needs to be derived from the original’s type, forming a subset.

 Then, TypeScript assures the equivalence.
 The compiler reminds us to update the implementation and the fake.
 The TypeScript code simply does not compile if we forget that.
-We will learn how to declare matching types in the several upcoming examples.
+We will learn how to declare matching types in the upcoming examples.

 ### Effective faking